USEPA/git_job_log/README.md

 `GIT_RUN_LOG_REPO` needs to be set and can be set in .env

-The expectation is that only the `main` branch is used, using other branches or making a different branch the default on the remote may have undefined effects.
+The expectation is that only the `job_logs` branch is used, using other branches or making a different branch the default on the remote may have undefined effects.
+Git Job Log uses `reset --hard` to sync. with the remote repo., so using the default `main` branch is slightly less safe than the dedicated `job_logs` branch.

 Although the `data` parameter allows storing info. about a run, currently there's not concept of run "state" - the intent is to log only successful runs.

-(*) To handle repeated logging (commits) of a job ID without changing data, the text `### UPDATE: <date>` will be added to the end of RUN files that don't differ.
+(*) To handle repeated logging (commits) of a job ID without changing data, the text `### UPDATE: <datetime>` will be added to the end of RUN files that don't differ.
+It is not enough to use `--allow-empty` as that doesn't identify the "files" (jobs) that have been run.
+This means that every second log message will contain `### UPDATE: <datetime>`, intervening messages "differ" simply by being blank.

 ## CLI